 - A revenue bond issued in 2011.
 This bond refunded the Alliance's 2002 revenue bond and a 1992 loan from the Washington State Department of Ecology, as well as provided funds for various projects in the Alliance's capital improvement plan.
 This is a 20 year bond with coupon rates ranging from 2.0% to 5.0% and a true interest cost of approximately 3.16%.
 Bond covenants require approximately \$2.8 million in cash reserves.
 The Alliance makes semi-annual payments, which range from \$1.1 to \$3.3 million. - A Department of Ecology State Revolving Fund Loan to construct new primary sedimentation tanks.
 This is a 20 year loan with a 2.6% interest rate and semi-annual payments of \$1,245,972.
 The Alliance's agreement with the Department of Ecology states that one year's payment be kept in a restricted account which may be accumulated over the first five years of the loan's repayment in approximately equal annual payments.
-As of December 31, 2018, the Alliance has deposited \$2,491,945 to a restricted account as required by the loan agreement. - A Department of Ecology State Revolving Fund Loan, to construct the Martin Way Reclaimed Water Plant in 2004.
+The Alliance maintains \$2,491,945 in a restricted account as required by the loan agreement.

+- A Department of Ecology State Revolving Fund Loan, to construct the Martin Way Reclaimed Water Plant in 2004.
 This is a 20 year loan with a 1.5% interest rate and semi-annual payments of \$919,149.
-As of December 31, 2018, the Alliance has \$1,838,298 in a restricted account as required by the loan agreement. - A Washington State Revolving Fund Loan made as part of the American Reinvestment and Recovery Act to construct a reclaimed water line to Tumwater.
+The Alliance maintains \$1,838,298 in a restricted account as required by the loan agreement. - A Washington State Revolving Fund Loan made as part of the American Reinvestment and Recovery Act to construct a reclaimed water line to Tumwater.
 This is a 20 year loan with a 2.9% interest rate and semi-annual payments in the amount of \$36,972.
-As of December 31, 2018, the Alliance has \$73,944 in a restricted account as required by the loan agreement. - A Washington State Public Works Trust Fund loan for construction of new primary sedimentation tanks.
-This is a 20 year loan with a 0.5% interest rate and annual payments ranging from \$549,559 to \$566,004.

-- A Washington State Public Works Trust Fund Loan issued in March 2005, for the upgrade of the Budd Inlet Treatment Plant Secondary Clarifiers.
-This is a 20 year loan with a 0.5% interest rate and annual payments ranging from \$230,077 to \$236,945. - A Washington State Public Works Trust Fund Loan issued in 2008 for construction of the Kaiser Road Pump Station and Kaiser Road Forcemain replacement.
-This is a 20 year loan with a 0.5% interest rate and annual payments ranging from \$200,587 to \$209,569. - A Department of Ecology State Revolving Fund Loan to construct a reclaimed water storage tank.
+The Alliance maintains \$73,944 in a restricted account as required by the loan agreement. - A Washington State Public Works Trust Fund loan for construction of new primary sedimentation tanks.
+This is a 20 year loan with a 0.5% interest rate and annual payments ranging from \$549,559 to \$564,634. - A Washington State Public Works Trust Fund Loan issued in March 2005, for the upgrade of the Budd Inlet Treatment Plant Secondary Clarifiers.
+This is a 20 year loan with a 0.5% interest rate and annual payments ranging from \$230,077 to \$235,800. - A Washington State Public Works Trust Fund Loan issued in 2008 for construction of the Kaiser Road Pump Station and Kaiser Road Forcemain replacement.
+This is a 20 year loan with a 0.5% interest rate and annual payments ranging from \$200,587 to \$209,471. - A Department of Ecology State Revolving Fund Loan to construct a reclaimed water storage tank.
 This is a 20 year loan with a 2.6% interest rate and semi-annual payments of \$146,099.
-As of December 31, 2018, the Alliance has \$175,319 in a restricted account as required by the loan agreement. - A Department of Ecology State Revolving Fund Load for the design of the Biological Process Improvements Project.
-This loan is still being drawn upon and the design is ongoing.
-It is a 20 year loan with a 2.0% interest rate and semi-annual payments, which will be determined once the loan is finalized.
+The Alliance maintains \$292,198 in a restricted account as required by the loan agreement. - A Department of Ecology State Revolving Fund Load for the design of the Biological Process Improvements Project.
+This Ioan is still being drawn upon and the design is ongoing.
+It is a 20 year Ioan with a 2.0% interest rate and semi-annual payments, which will be determined once the Ioan is finalized.